revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 <blockquote markdown="1">

 Suppose , we wants the jobs to make Equal progress ,whereas following the FIFO principle , then we need to use Fair Scheduling.

 </details>
 </blockquote>

 ---

-30. What are the daemons required to run a Hadoop cluster?
+30.What are the daemons required to run a Hadoop cluster?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)